fairy-stockfish/variant-nnue-tools/docs/stats.md

 `position_count` - the total number of positions in the file.

 `king`, `king_square_count` - the number of times a king was on each square.
-Output is layed out as a chessboard, with the 8th rank being the topmost.
+Output is laid out as a chessboard, with the 8th rank being the topmost.
 Separate values for white and black kings.

 `move`, `move_from_count` - same as `king_square_count` but for from_sq(move)